ashutoshmjain/gita/src/how.md

 ----

+This publication aspires to dip into `Gita` wisdom - the original `smriti` - from its history to its timelessness.

 `Arjun uvaach` means  `Arjuna` said ...

 `Arjuna` was a life-long friend and student of `Krishna`.
 His voice stands for the questions we mortals have when tested and confused.
 And also the magical discernment once `Krishna` unveiled knowledge unto him.
 Their conversation, amidst the battlefield, is among the most potent narratives ever penned down - `Bhagvad Gita` - gods' song!
 At the end of this conversation, `Arjuna` said :